Why do onions make you cry?

 Are people who wear contacts more (or less) affected?

-Some contact lens wearers swear their lenses provide a shield against eye-irritating onion fumes.
+Some contact lens wearers claim their lenses provide a shield against eye-irritating onion fumes.
 I wear contact lenses and also own a spare pair of glasses, so I decided to put this question to the test.

 Before starting my experiment, I asked Dr. Glover if he thought contacts could either protect my eyes during onion cutting or worsen the irritation.